 Online training for successful community festivals and events

 Festivals and events create community pride in what makes a place unique and special.
 The COVID-19 pandemic, however, has hit the festival and event industry particularly hard.
 Our course content is updated with the latest and most relevant materials in response to the pandemic.

-- What marketing strategies will help you bring back an event?
+- What marketing strategies will help you sustainably grow your event?

 - How do you manage an event’s financial health and sponsor relationships?